kluthen/upsilon_cities/city_engine/doc/lombok.md

 The simplest way to use it is to annotate the class with **@Data** (don't forget to *import lombok.Data* with **a capital D**)

 This will add all getter and setters, a mandatory constructor for final props and clean toString.
 (See)[https://projectlombok.org/features/Data]

+There are many features around, but the documentation is sparse and not very accessible.